htmlcoder2023/Duck-Hunt-Disassembly/README.md

 # Duck Hunt Disassembly

 This is a disassembly of the Duck Hunt (World).nes ROM.
 It assembles with nesasm (https://github.com/ClusterM/nesasm) and creates a byte-for-byte perfect copy of the Duck Hunt (World).nes ROM.
+You must provide a copy of the duckhunt.chr file from the Duck Hunt (World).nes ROM for this project to assemble in nesasm.

 # TODO (This will take a while...)